SADYCOS/sadycos/docs/content/overview.md

 If one wanted to use a measurement of this acceleration within the control loop, it would have to be output by the `Plant` subsystem.
 Since it directly depends on the input, it cannot be a proper output.
 For this reason, the model provides the improper output `PlantFeedthrough` which is only fed to the `Sensors` subsystem and is thus only used within the control loop.
+Usage of this output is optional and can be enabled or disabled by the user through the parameter structure.
-At the moment, to prevent an algebraic loop within the control loop, the user is forced to configure a delay somewhere in the subsystems `Sensors`, `GNC Algorithms`, or `Actuators`.
+To prevent an algebraic loop within the control loop, the user is forced to configure a delay somewhere in the subsystems `Sensors`, `GNC Algorithms`, or `Actuators` if the improper output is enabled.

 #### Continuous / Discrete
 Through the parameter structure, the user can choose whether the subsystems `Sensors`, `Actuators`, and `GNC Algorithms` should be simulated continuously or with a discrete sample time (`Environment` and `Plant` are always continuous).